 Is the shingles shot covered by Medicare?

 Original Medicare (Parts A and B) does not pay for the shingles vaccine.
-However, if you’re enrolled in a Medicare prescription drug plan (Part D) or have a Medicare Advantage plan (Part C) that includes drug coverage, your shot may be covered.
-For vaccines covered under Part D (such as Shingrix or Zostavax), it is not recommended to get the shot through your provider’s office, as you may have issues with Part D billing.*
+However, if you’re enrolled in a Medicare prescription drug plan (Part D) or have a Medicare Advantage plan (Part C) that includes Medicare Part D drug coverage, your shot may be covered.
+The shingles shot will be fully covered for everyone with Medicare Part D drug coverage starting January 2023.

 What shingles vaccines are available?